Provision of advice on, and support for, proceedings of the Senate and its committees.

 The office, comprising two staff under the direction of the Deputy Clerk, spent much of its first year assisting with the implementation of the new Parliament of Australia website, but also initiated new online resources (including an official Senate Twitter account, @AuSenate) and a new approach to updating summary material about the work of the Senate and its committees.
 In these aims it has worked with two working groups of the Senate Management Advisory Group: one on auditing and maintaining the material the Senate Department publishes on the parliamentary website, and the other on raising public awareness of the work of the Senate and its committees.

 The other main work of the office has involved managing on behalf of the Senate a project to develop a new document production and publishing system to support the work of both Houses (see the chapter on the Table Office for more information).

 Factors, events and trends influencing performance

-Despite the election, demand for written advice was on a par with demand in the two previous reporting cycles, with the election of a minority government in the House of Representatives following various agreements on parliamentary reform influencing the advisory work of the office in the first part of the year.
+As noted above, demand for written advice was lower than in previous years, although the complexity of some areas of advice remained high.
 The number of sitting days continued to be well under the long-term average but, with committees meeting on most other days, there was a constant demand for the advisory services of the Clerk's Office.

 Most advices are now provided by electronic means and are therefore available very quickly to the senators or others requesting them.
 As in previous years, advices were frequently published by their recipients and therefore subjected to public scrutiny.
 None was shown to be deficient or inaccurate although, as in previous years, some were contested.